Nicola Ferlei-Brown is a writer and Art historian from London, specialising in Art/Architecture, Interiors, Lifestyle.

-After studying History of Art and Architecture at University, specialising in the Florentine Renaissance, the road led her to Italy.
+After studying History of Art and Architecture at University, specifically the Florentine Renaissance, the road led her to Italy, where she is often found submerging herself in research, art and archaeology.
+Roaming around the Roman forums, or underneath them.

 With an acute interest in the synergy of the old and the new and how they get along aesthetically.
 Luca Signorelli, Gucci or the Grand Tour, a love of art, fashion, design and all things divine, she couldn’t help but notice how so many other aspects of daily Italian life are steeped in history and beauty at every seam.